According to present-day statistics, 86% of businesses use video as a marketing tool. Just 5 years ago, it was only 61%.

 Doubt it?—Just look at this video and see that it’s as appealing as if you met real people.

 🥕 Check out what Blue Carrot has to offer.

 If you want to market your brand effectively, it’s reasonable to invest in video, which is already expected to constitute 80% of the overall Internet traffic in 2021.
-Now that you know the process and the key factors to make both your explainer video and its characters engaging and appealing to your target audience, you can come to Blue Carrot with an idea, and we’ll make a unique and memorable video product to make your brand stand out!
+Now that you know the process and the key factors to make both your explainer video and its characters appealing to your target audience, can come to Blue Carrot with an idea!
+We’ll help with explainer video estimation and make a unique, and memorable video product to make your brand stand out!